viniciusmuller/bowl/README.md

 # Bowl

-Bowl is a simple distributed key-value storage, that leverages the elixir/erlang ecosystem in order to get its functionalities.
+Bowl is a simple distributed key-value store, that leverages the elixir/erlang ecosystem in order to get its functionalities.

 It uses [Nebulex](https://github.com/cabol/nebulex) in order to get the caching